xiki808/skill-homeassistant/README.md

 If you like this and want to say thanks check out my [Patreon](https://www.patreon.com/Geekedoutsol) I also include special posts here for my Patrons.

+You can also join my slack server at https://geek-slack-invite.herokuapp.com

 ## Installation
 Before installation ensure you have python-dev package installed for your OS.
 For debian this would be `apt-get install python-dev` it is required for the levenstein package.